Icinga/icinga2/doc/7-troubleshooting.md

 * Provide complete logs targetting your problem
 * If the check command failed - what's the output of your manual plugin tests?
 * In case of [debugging](#debug) Icinga 2, the full back traces and outputs

+## <a id="troubleshooting-enable-debug-output"></a> Enable Debug Output

+Run Icinga 2 in foreground with debugging enabled You can specify the debug log severity as additional parameter argument to `-x` (or `--debug`).
+Default is `debug`.

+    # /usr/sbin/icinga2 -c /etc/icinga2/icinga2.conf -x notice

+Additionally you can enable the debug log using

+    # icinga2-enable-feature debuglog
+    # service icinga2 restart
+    # tail -f /var/log/icinga2/debug.log

 ## <a id="checks-not-executed"></a> Checks are not executed